gresendesa/browser-bot/README.md

 - `.ui-container-text` for fields that stores strings, numbers, or any kind of text directly.
 - `.ui-container-boolean` for checkboxes, for example.
 - `.ui-container-option` for lists of options.
+- `.ui-container-radio` for lists of options using radio input.

 The UI fields are stored as an object separated by type as following:
 ```json